davexxx1214/vibecoding/README_EN.md

 └─────────────────────────────────────────────────────────┘
 ```

-#### Resources (Planned)
+#### Resources (Shipped / Planned)

-> Resource endpoints are still in progress; today the recommended approach is to use the search tools for entities / observations.
+> The first resource `knowledge://overview` is live today; additional entity / relation resources are still under active development and can be complemented with the search tools.

 | Resource URI | Description |
 |--------------|-------------|